 The patent position of biotechnology companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of our and our current or future licensors' patent rights are highly uncertain.
 Our and our current or future licensors' pending and future patent applications may not result in patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
 Moreover, the patent examination process may require us or our current and future licensors' pending and future patent applications, which may limit the scope of patent protection that may be obtained.
 Additionally, the scope of patent protection can be reinterpreted after issuance.
-Even if our or our current or future licensors' pending and future patent applications, prevent competitors or other third parties from competing with us, or otherwise provide us with any competitive advantage.
+Even if our or our current or future licensors' pending and future patent applications issue as patents, they may not issue in a form that will provide us with any meaningful protection, prevent competitors or other third parties from competing with us, or otherwise provide us with any competitive advantage.
 Any patents that we hold or in-license may be challenged, narrowed, circumvented, or invalidated by third parties in court or in patent offices in the United States and abroad.
 Our and our current or future licensors' patent applications, and then only to the extent the issued claims cover the technology.
+Our competitors or other third parties from such applications, and then only to the extent the issued claims cover the technology.
 Our competitors or other third parties may also circumvent our patents by developing similar or alternative technologies or products in a non-infringing manner.